mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 challenges many companies will be facing in the coming years.

 We have run simplabs as a remote company since the beginning.
-In the early days, we've faced many of the same challenges other teams are struggling with now.
+In the early days, we faced many of the same challenges other teams are struggling with now.
 Over time, we overcame each one though, and learned a lot along the way.
 Today, we have team members in six countries across Europe with people working from co-working offices in Berlin, kitchens in Augsburg, sheds in Dublin, or even from a sailboat in Portugal.
 And we're not the only ones enjoying the many advantages of working remotely – 90% of remote workers say they plan to remain